Discover everything you need to know about sexual health in Switzerland and how to access the various related healthcare services in the country.

 Same-sex relationships in Switzerland

 Although attitudes towards same-sex relationships and gay marriage can vary, most Swiss residents are supportive.
-This is especially true in the major cities like Geneva, Zurich, and Basel.
+This is especially true in major cities like Geneva, Zurich, and Basel.
 In fact, In December 2020, Switzerland legalized gay marriage.

 Sexual health for the LGBT+ community in Switzerland